-- 32.1 Broadcasters must exercise responsible judgement on the scheduling of advertisements and operate internal systems capable of identifying and avoiding unsuitable juxtapositions between advertising material and programmes, especially those that could distress or offend viewers or listeners. - These may not be advertised in or adjacent to programmes commissioned for, principally directed at or likely to appeal particularly to audiences below the age of 18: - 32.2.1 alcoholic drinks containing 1.2% alcohol or more by volume (see rule 32.4.7) - 32.2.2 gambling except lotteries, football pools, equal-chance gaming (under a prize gaming permit or at a licensed family entertainment centre), prize gaming (at a non-licensed family entertainment centre or at a travelling fair) or Category D gaming machines (see rule 32.4) - 32.2.3 betting tipsters - 32.2.4 slimming products, treatments or establishments (an exception is made for advertisements for calorie-reduced or energy-reduced foods and drinks, if they are not presented as part of a slimming regime and provided the advertisements do not use the theme of slimming or weight control)
+- 32.1 Broadcasters must exercise responsible judgement on the scheduling of advertisements and operate internal systems capable of identifying and avoiding unsuitable juxtapositions between advertising material and programmes, especially those that could distress or offend viewers or listeners. - These may not be advertised in or adjacent to programmes commissioned for, principally directed at or likely to appeal particularly to audiences below the age of 18: - 32.2.1 Alcoholic drinks containing 0.5% or more by volume or alcohol alternatives at or below 0.5% ABV. - 32.2.2 gambling except lotteries, football pools, equal-chance gaming (under a prize gaming permit or at a licensed family entertainment centre), prize gaming (at a non-licensed family entertainment centre or at a travelling fair) or Category D gaming machines (see rule 32.4) - 32.2.3 betting tipsters - 32.2.4 slimming products, treatments or establishments (an exception is made for advertisements for calorie-reduced or energy-reduced foods and drinks, if they are not presented as part of a slimming regime and provided the advertisements do not use the theme of slimming or weight control)

 32.2.5 religious matter subject to the rules on Religious Advertising in Section 15: Faith, Religion and Equivalent Systems of Belief 32.2.6 live premium-rate services, unless those services have received prior permission from the Phone-paid Services Authority to target people under 18 32.2.7 electronic cigarettes.
 32.2.8 National Lottery products 32.2.9 Cosmetic interventions.
 Cosmetic interventions mean any intervention, procedure or treatment carried out with the primary objective of changing an aspect of a consumer's physical appearance.
-This includes surgical and non surgical interventions, both invasive and non-invasive.
+This includes surgical and non-surgical interventions, both invasive and non-invasive.
 This does not include cosmetic products as defined in Regulation (EC) No 1223/2009.
 See Advertising Guidance: Cosmetic Interventions.
 32.3 Relevant timing restrictions must be applied to advertisements that, through their content, might harm or distress children of particular ages or that are otherwise unsuitable for them.
 32.4 These products may not be advertised in or adjacent to programmes commissioned for, principally directed at or likely to appeal particularly to persons below the age of 16: 32.4.1 society lotteries 32.4.2 football pools 32.4.3 equal-chance gaming (under a prize gaming permit or at a licensed family entertainment centre) 32.4.4 prize gaming (at a non-licensed family entertainment centre or at a travelling fair) 32.4.5 Category D gaming machines 32.4.6 medicines, vitamins or other dietary supplements

-- drinks containing less than 1.2% alcohol by volume when presented as lowalcohol or no-alcohol versions of an alcoholic drink - 32.4.8 computer or console games carrying an 18+, 16+ or 15+ rating, including those that have not yet been classified, but which are expected by the publisher to secure a 15, 16+ or 18-rating.
+32.4.8 computer or console games carrying an 18+, 16+ or 15+ rating, including those that have not yet been classified, but which are expected by the publisher to secure a 15, 16+ or 18-rating.